tsdtoken/token_contracts/README.md

 Upon initiation, the `exchange rate`,  `start time`, `end time` and `token release date` are passed in the constructor function.
 When invoked, the allocated supply is transferred from the contract to the `owner's wallet`.
 I.e the wallet that deployed the contract.

-> Considering whitelisted addresses will be from our DB, and we'll sync it with the Private contract `createWhiteListedMapping` is used to populate the above mapping.
+> Considering whitelisted addresses will be from our DB, and we'll sync it with the Private contract `createWhiteListedMapping✓` is used to populate the above mapping.
 An oracle has been scripted for this which will automatically execute the mapping from our database.

 >  `buyTokens` acts as the fallback function and is used to allow ETH deposits.
 A consistent if **if-else** statement exists to confirm if the total ETH sent does not equate to more than the tokens available, and if so, **refund** the remaining ETH back to the sender.

->  All unsold tokens can be burn with `burnRemainingTokensAfterClose` which confirms the close of the Private ICO round before burning them.
+>  All unsold tokens can be burn with `burnRemainingTokensAfterClose✓` which confirms the close of the Private ICO round before burning them.

 > We keep track of the total ETH raised, to help with a easy infographic in the website

-> `distrubuteTokens` uses instance access to the main contract to transfer tokens from the pvtSaleTokenWallet to the respective ICO participants.
+> `distrubuteTokens✓` uses instance access to the main contract to transfer tokens from the pvtSaleTokenWallet to the respective ICO participants.

 > Transfer and TransferFrom are wrapped with modifications to prevent the use of them until token release date has reached.